 Valerie And Her Week Of Wonders (1970) – Duality Through Sound and Vision.
 Jaromil Jireš’ Valerie And Her Week Of Wonders (1970) is a cornucopia of images and sound.
-Its vision is of a complex blossoming of sexuality amidst the visual and thematic realisations of a Freudian dreamscape, driven primarily by the lack of understanding and … Continue reading Valerie And Her Week Of Wonders (1970) – Duality Through Sound and Vision (Part 1).
+Its vision is of a complex blossoming of sexuality amidst the visual and thematic realisations of a Freudian dreamscape, driven primarily by the lack of understanding and misinterpretation caused by social naivety.
+The narrative rarely ascends to … Continue reading Valerie And Her Week Of Wonders (1970) – Duality Through Sound and Vision (Part 1).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Conclusions From the analysis of only a handful of British folk horror films, it has been shown that they rely heavily on their music in order to achieve their full cinematic effect.
-Altman states the following when discussing genre theory: “Constantly opposing … Continue reading The Music of Folk Horror – Part 8 (Conclusions).
+Altman states the following when discussing genre theory: “Constantly opposing cultural values to counter-culture values, genre films regularly depend on … Continue reading The Music of Folk Horror – Part 8 (Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Musical Avant-Garde and Overt Anachronisms in Blood on Satan’s Claw (1971).
 “I think the other thing that appealed to me was the rural setting.
-The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).
+The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to bring into the picture” – Piers Haggard (Gatiss, 2010, BBC). … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).

 Part 1.
 Part 2.
 Part 3.
 Narrative Functionality.
 The music of The Wicker Man, while having few boundaries in terms of the effect of its various functions on its narrative content, is split into several different types.
-For this section, the specific type of music to be looked at is the folk song; a form … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).
+For this section, the specific type of music to be looked at is the folk song; a form that makes several appearance in the film with original compositions … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).

 Part 1.
 Part 2.
 Tradition Through Folk Aesthetics in the Music of The Wicker Man (1973).
 The first case study film for this essay is Robin Hardy’s 1973 film, The Wicker Man.
-Though it is the latest of the films to be looked at, it has the most complex relationship with its music, formed entirely … Continue reading The Music of Folk Horror – Part 3 (The Wicker Man’s Folk Aesthetics).
+Though it is the latest of the films to be looked at, it has the most complex relationship with its music, formed entirely of its own accord rather than on folk horror practices … Continue reading The Music of Folk Horror – Part 3 (The Wicker Man’s Folk Aesthetics).